 The doctoral programs in the School of Communication & the Arts (SCA) consist of two primary components: the coursework and the dissertation.
-The student completes coursework to develop and hone critical thinking skills, writing skills, and knowledge.
+The student completes coursework to develop and hone critical thinking, writing, and knowledge skills.
 The purpose of the coursework is to prepare the student to become a doctoral candidate.
 The doctoral dissertation is the final academic requirement for the doctoral program and is designed to evaluate the candidate's capabilities as a scholar.
-It is often more difficult and can often take longer to complete than the coursework.
+It is often more complex and can take longer to complete than the coursework.